vinaybajjuri58/python-trading-assistant/README.md

 - The script uses headless mode by default.
 Set `headless=False` in the `launch()` method if you want to see the browser.
 - Screenshot files are saved in a `screenshots` directory by default.
 - The script uses TradingView's URL parameters to set the interval directly, avoiding UI interaction issues.
+- The zoom functionality attempts multiple methods to show approximately the requested number of candles, but results may vary based on the specific chart.
+- You may need to adjust the zoom parameters (number of zoom steps) based on your specific needs.